 The term “Ponzi Scheme” is one of the most commonly known securities fraud phrases.
-But a Ponzi scheme can refer to several types of fraud and manipulation.
-All Ponzi schemes entail securities activity where funds meant to be used for a particular purpose, the one represented to the investor, is used for a different purpose.
+Named after the infamous fraudster Charles Ponzi of the early 20th century, a Ponzi scheme can refer to several types of fraud and manipulation.
+All Ponzi schemes involve securities activity where funds from new investors are either stolen or given to pay returns to older investors.

-However, Ponzi schemes vary in degrees of investment legitimacy and type.
+Ponzi schemes vary in both size and legitimacy.
 For example, an investment with a Ponzi schemer could be completely fictitious or have some real underlining investments.
 A completely fictitious scheme occurs where a person represents to an investor that the investment will yield a certain return and the Ponzi schemer combines the investor’s money with the money of other investors in order to repay the interest only.
 There is never any “real investment” and the majority of the investor’s principal is stolen by the Ponzi schemer.

 In other schemes there are legitimate investments but large portions of investor capital are wrongfully diverted to the Ponzi schemer causing the investors to be deprived of their full investment.
 In addition, the value of the investor’s securities are often manipulated and inflated by the Ponzi schemer in order to lull the investor into a false sense of security.
 Finally, there are schemes where a series of investments are represented as being wholly separate investment vehicles.
 However, the funds for all of the investment vehicles are commingled and loaned between the entities as needed in order for the Ponzi schemer to continue the wrongful investment activity.